vpon-sdk/vpon-sdk.github.io/en/android/android-outstream.en.md

 Before you start to integrate Out-stream Video Ad, please make sure you already finished the items below:

 1. Import Vpon SDK to your project.
 If you haven't done yet, please refer to our [Integration Guide]({{site.baseurl}}/ios/integration-guide/) to finish your setting.
-2. Contact [Vpon BD] to set up your account and get your License Key.
+2. Contact [Vpon PDMKT Team] to set up your account and get your License Key.

 # Start To Implement Out-stream Video Ad